Rishabbh-Sahu/information_retrieval/README.md

 # information_retrieval
 Based on tf-idf matrix, searching for the closest documents within the list of documents.

+#### How it works
+Based on the concept of matrix multiplication which is really fast, i thought of representing every document/text/queries in the nuumeric form.
+Tf-idf is one of the text vectorization method which i've used here in order to create numeric representation of the input corpus.

 #### Getting started
 create virtual environment<br>